Nathan Healy

 Frequently Asked Questions

-Yes, Dayton has net metering through AES Ohio (formerly Dayton Power & Light) and other area utilities.
-Each month, excess solar electricity you produce gets credited against your usage on a 1:1 basis.
+Yes, Dayton has net metering through AES Ohio (formerly Dayton Power & Light).
+Each month, your solar production is netted against your consumption on a 1:1 basis at the retail rate.

-Yes, solar panels increase home value in Dayton, OH.
-Research shows that solar panels increase home value by 4.1% on average across the United States.
+Yes, solar panels increase home value in Dayton.
+Research from Zillow shows solar panels increase home value by 4.1% on average.
+For a median-priced Dayton home, this translates to thousands of dollars in added equity.